Busenius property, Alberta (Photo by Kyle Marquardt)

 The property also has good local habitat connectivity.
 It is within three kilometres of five existing Nature Conservancy of Canada (NCC) conservation areas.
-The 388-hectare (960-acre) Coyote Lake Conservation Area is located just six kilometres from the property.
+The 388-hectare (960-acre) Hopkins Conservation Site is located just six kilometres from the property.

 This region provides important hydrological functions, and provides over-wintering and rearing habitat for a high diversity of fish species.
 A number of raptors also nest here, including bald eagles.

 A resident herd of approximately 40 elk live here.
 In addition, nine wetlands of varying sizes support numerous waterfowl.
 These prairie pothole wetlands are important for waterfowl breeding and migratory shorebirds.

 The Busenius property has good local habitat connectivity.
 It is within three kilometres of four NCC-owned conservation quarter-sections and one NCC-owned conservation agreement.

 This property also contains native mixed grass prairie, of which only 23 per cent remains in Canada.

 With its close proximity to the cities of Edmonton, Spruce Grove and Stony Plain, the demand for recreation activity is high within this area.
 Over time, this has resulted in fragmentation of the Upper North Saskatchewan River Basin’s land base into smaller land parcels.
 This has resulted in the ongoing degradation or removal of much of the mixedwood boreal forest systems and accompanying native mixed grass systems in the area.